rsyslog/liblogging/stdlog/stdlog.rst

   signal-safe.
 * if the library has not been initialized and the default (NULL) channel is used, the call is neither thread- nor signal-safe.

+For **stdlog_log_b()** the caller must also ensure that the provided formatting buffer supports the desired thread- and signal-safeness.
+For example, if a static buffer is used, thread-safeness is not given.
+For signal-safeness, typcially a buffer allocted on the signal handler's stack is needed.

 For multithreaded applications, it is **highly recommended** to initialize the library via **stdlog_init()** on the main thread **before** any other